Summer Triangle 2026: How to Find Vega, Deneb & Altair

 The Summer Triangle can be seen at any time of the year, but it rises the highest in the sky during summer in the Northern Hemisphere.
 From June, the three bright stars appear in the eastern sky and travel across the night sky all night long.

 In the late northern autumn and winter, the position of Vega, Deneb, and Altair changes.
 They start to appear high above the western horizon, while the southernmost Altair sets by about 22:00 local time.
-In spring, the asterism is again visible in the east, but during the early morning.
+In spring, the asterism is again visible in the east, but only during the early morning.

 From the Southern Hemisphere, observers can see the entire asterism from about May to October.
-In May, it rises above the horizon closer around 3 a.m., while in August, it rises from evening until about midnight.
+In May, it rises above the horizon closer to 3 a.m., while in August, it rises from evening until about midnight.

 People used to create their own constellations all the time, and some of their depictions are just hilarious.
-Take a look at weird constellations images from old atlases and try to guess if they are still officially recognized by the astronomical society.
+Take a look at weird constellation images from old atlases and try to guess if they are still officially recognized by the astronomical society.

 Stars that form the Summer Triangle and their constellations